g5search/opex-runbook/docs/testing/regression-testing.md

 ### Queues
 1. View loads all 5 queues: AUTH, CRAWLERS, HUB, SALESFORCE & SEEDER [example:](https://www.screencast.com/t/ULQnPqEeuH8)
 2. Each queue contains: waiting, active, completed, failed, delayed & paused
-3. Each of the above list their respectove jopb counts
+3. Each of the above list their respective job counts
 4. Able to search job by ID
 5. Display defaults to 10 jobs
 6. Able to Select All